zdharma-continuum/zinit/README.md

 ## Clean .zshrc With Compdef Replaying

 `Zplugin` provides a feature which brings order into `.zshrc`.
 When to call `compinit`?
-Some plugins require completion being in place, other update `$FPATH` and want `compinit` called afterwards.
+Some plugins require completion being in place, other update `$FPATH` and want `compinit` to be called later.
 `Zplugin` is like a pre-initialized completion for the first type of plugins.
 They will thus work without real `compinit` in place.
 You should call `compinit` only once after loading all plugins, in following way: